Toy model to understand oscillatory behavior in timelike nucleon form factors

-The energy gaps, which show a manifestation of the observed oscillation period, are approximately determined by the interaction range $a$.
-Concerning the $N\bar{N}$ scattering, we have $\mu = m_N/2$ and $a \approx 1/m_\pi$, and this gives the 1st gap $\Delta E_{1} \approx 0.6$ GeV.
-It is approximately close to the observed value in experiment.
+The energy gaps, which are a manifestation of the observed oscillation period, are approximately determined by the interaction range $a$.
+For the $N\bar{N}$ scattering, we have $\mu = m_N/2$ and $a \approx 1/m_\pi$, and this gives the 1st gap $\Delta E_{1} \approx 0.6$ GeV.
+This is close to the value observed in experiment.
 In addition, the peaks of $|1/\mathcal J|^2$ decrease with the increasing energies.
-This feature describes the damping behavior of the oscillation observed in experiment.
+This feature describes the damping behavior of the oscillation observed in the experiment.